atxdevops/dodatx-food/README.md

 * Baguette House - great Vietnamese Bahn Mi, this is in a cluster of asian restaurants and stores so well worth checking out what else is nearby.

-* Tahn My - Solid Pho not far from the venue
+* Tahn My - Solid Pho

 * Rice Bowl Cafe - a little north but great Taiwanese food.
 3cup chicken is great here, A few doors up is Snowmonster which is a great Taiwanese shaved ice for dessert

 * Kin and Comfort - also a little north, amazing fusion of Thai and Southern food out of a food court.
 Cash only.
 Try the grandmothers deviled eggs and the beef tongue salad.

+* Seoulju - The Real KFC, Korean Fried Chicken!
+Try some of John's customized Soju drinks while you're at it.

+* Hi-Wings - more KFC and korean food, differently tasty to Seoulju.

 MEAT!!!!
 --------